Kilkenny Intermediate Football Championship

 The title has been won at least once by seventeen different clubs.
 The all-time record-holders are Barrow Rangers, Piltown, Mullinavat, Kilmoganny and Thomastown, who have all won the competition twice.

 Conahy Shamrocks became the 2017 title-holders after defeating Rower-Inistioge 1-08 to 0-08 in the final.

+History

+The championship was created by the Kilkenny County Board in 1990.
+It forms the second-tier of club football in Kilkenny.

+Format

+Championship format

+The championship has historically been played on a straight knockout basis whereby once a team loses they are eliminated from the series.

+Final: The winner of the final is promoted to the Kilkenny Senior Football Championship.